Teagar/MyExperience/README.md

 ## Overview

-The MyExperience project is a console application that aims to manage user expperience in a dynamic way.
+The MyExperience project is a console application that aims to manage user experience in a dynamic way.

 <br/>